All Episodes

 That's a good start.

-And also, if you go through the metallurgical analysis that we have arrived on so far from NAME Laboratories, such as Los Alamos and New Mexico Tech, who state these objects, the closest thing they can find is meteorite samples.
+And also, if you go through the metallurgical analysis that we have arrived at so far from named laboratories such as Los Alamos and New Mexico Tech, who state these objects, the closest thing they can find is meteorite samples.

 Do you think this person stepped on a meteorite?